Inclusive Language and Communication

 Race, Ethnicity and Nationality

-Additional Activity: Micro-aggressions
+Additional Activity Six: Micro-aggressions

 Let’s explore the hidden messages within a selection of Protected Characteristics Case Studies and consider the impact of Micro-behaviours.